yiisoft/yii2-queue/docs/guide/driver-db.md

 ];
 ```

 You have to add a table to the database.
-Example schema for MySQL:
+Example schema for:

+MySQL:

 ```SQL
 CREATE TABLE `queue` (